eldarrak/FLightR/README.md

 ---------------
 ## NB
-Very important changes were made for version 0.3.6 They will have effects on the estimation of Intigeo tags.
-The rest is not checked so far, so if you use it for other tags and results come out strange - just contact me.
+Very important changes were made for version 0.3.6 Just contact me if results come out strange.

 ##Examples of packages use: